bhaggs/ha-filter-tracker/custom_components/filter_tracker/README.md

 2. Find the Filter Tracker integration
 3. Click on a specific filter entry
 4. Click "Configure"
-5. Update any settings (name, lifespan, filter type, filter size, manufacturer)
+5. Update any settings (name, lifespan, filter type, filter size, manufacturer, usage sensor)
    - Note: Install date cannot be changed via options flow - use the service or button instead
+   - **Usage Sensor**: Can be added, changed, or removed at any time
+     - Adding or removing a usage sensor triggers an integration reload
+     - Changing from one sensor to another preserves accumulated usage time
+     - Removing the usage sensor resets accumulated time to zero

 ### Deleting a Filter